clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 ## 2023 Annual Funding: Christophe Grand
 ```

-** January 2023 Report,
+January 2023 Report

 This month we merged our changes for a better hot reload (see Update #2) and then went on bugfixing and doing small improvements for a while.
 A problem kept bothering us: in our `cljd.flutter` (well in January it was still `cljd.flutter.alpha2`) we have `:watch` to react to updates to all kind of stateful objects and `sub` to narrow the scope of changes we are interested in for a given "watchable".
 This is very useful as it allows to change the frequency at which a piece of UI is updated: one can have a big atom holding a lot of state (and this changing frequently) and watch a slower changing subset of it.

 However `sub` only allowed to narrow *one* watchable.
 This led to awkward code were every other watchables (IO or framework related) updates had to be shoe-horned in a single canonical atom with the help of listeners (whose lifecycles have to be tied to specific parts of the widget tree) and hair-pulling naming decisions on paths inside this atom.